gedankenstuecke/noti/CONTRIBUTING.md

 * package espeak
 * package libnotify

-On Ubuntu 14.04, you can run this command to install the required dependencies.
+On Ubuntu 14.04, you can install the dependencies with these commands.

 ```
 sudo apt-get install libespeak-dev

 sudo apt-get install libnotify-dev
+sudo apt-get install libgtk2.0-dev
 ```

 #### Download source